siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 * `/dev/eeprom/addr/0x00000000` same
 * `/dev/ram/addr/0x00000000` same

-###Physical Device Read/Write/Interactive Capabilities
+###Device Read/Write/Interactive Capabilities
-* `R/W` devices are physical devices that are read/write
+* `R/W` devices are read/write
 * `R` devices are read-only (plus flow control)
 * `I` devices are a subset of `RW` devices that are interactive and capable of sending commands (JSON, etc), receiving status reports, and sending GCode
 * `IC` devices are a subset of interactive devices that cannot transmit GCode such as a front-panel device.
 * Examples:
   * A USB serial device is default `I`.
-It will become `RW` when set as a data channel.
+It may become `RW` when bound to a data channel.
 Writing to a data channel has the effect of storing or piping the contents, depending on the device. _(Is this true? - alden)_
   * An SD card is either `R` or `RW`, but never `I`.
 (Note: You still talk to an SD card to get data, even when the card is `R`.)
 * An SPI device may be `R`, `RW`, `I`, or `IC`.
 There needs to be a mechanism to determine which.

-###Physical Device Behaviors
+###Device Behaviors
 * When an non-`I` device, such as an SD card, is the data channel it's expected to automatically keep the gcode buffer full until there is no more (EOF, etc).
 * When selecting a data channel the rest of the path beyond that necessary to designate the device itself, if any, will be used to determine a subset of the channel.
 Example:
   * "/sd/file/path" will pass "/file/path" to the sd channel.
 It might not *accept* the Data channel designation (file not found, card missing, etc).